benjystanton/interaction-design-training/accessibility.md

 ### Colour contrast
 Text must have contrast ratio of at least 4.5:1.
 Larger text doesn’t need as much contrast.
 A contrast ratio of at least 3:1 is enough for anything over 18 point.

 Good displays like those on Macbook Pros have much higher contrast than most monitors.
-Test your design on an average, low-res PC display, whilst squinting.
+Test your design on an average, low-res monitor or display, whilst squinting.
 That should give you a better idea of how some users struggle to read low contrast interface text.

 Very light text is overused by designers.
 We rely on it, because contrast can balance a design.
 But, if you have to add very light text to a design in order for it to feel balanced then you probably have too much stuff on the page.